 However, the level of security offered by different vendors does vary widely.
 This makes it all the more important to know how your live chat provider is managing your and your customers’ data, and what measures it has in place to detect and neutralize security breaches.

 Live chat data can be breached several ways: some of them are unique to this platform while others may be threatening to other channels as well.
-We’ve compiled a list of threats to live chat security, complete with real-life examples and actionable tips to help protect your company from breaches.
+We’ve compiled a list of threats to live chat security, along with ways that Comm100’s secure live chat can help protect your company from breaches.

 Improperly coded or tested software updates by SaaS providers can leave customer data vulnerable.
-The most recent example of this comes from SolarWinds, a networking and security software that is used by more than 300,000 customers worldwide, including Fortune 500 companies, government agencies, and education institutions.
+A recent example of this comes from SolarWinds, a networking and security software that is used by more than 300,000 customers worldwide, including Fortune 500 companies, government agencies, and education institutions.

 In this case, 18,000 customers downloaded a corrupt software update that had been compromised and altered by hackers to gain a backdoor into the system.
 While this attack was highly sophisticated, it points to a need that companies have when assessing software vendors: be aware of what security measures software vendors are implementing when it comes to installing security patches and updates.